eajung830/course_project_getting_and_cleaning_data/README.md

  [2] "Activity" - description of activity - (WALKING, WALKING_UPSTAIRS, WALKING_UPSTAIRS, SITTING, STNA
  [3] "Number_of_Observations" - the number of observations made for the Subject/Activity combination in that row

-The remaining variables all have the format:
+The remaining variables have the format:

-	Average.meastype.meas-stat.plane
+	Average.meastype.meas_stat.plane

-Average - this refers to the average of several observations for a particular Subject/Activity combo Meastype - the measurement type made by the samsung device meas-stat - mean or std for "mean" values made per measurement or "std" for standard deviations plane - X/Y/Z for the three planes of movement
+Average - this refers to the average of several observations for a particular Subject/Activity combo Meastype - the measurement type made by the samsung device. the description for these measurements can be read in
+	"Samsung Measurement Description" section below meas_stat - "mean" values made per measurement, "std" for standard deviations, meanfreq for average frequency values, plane - X/Y/Z for the three planes of movement, (omitted when not applicable)

 The units per measurement all align with the units for the original data set for the unaveraged values.